willxxy/huffman-rust/README.md

 # Huffman Coding in Rust with Python Bindings

-Just wanted to view some different compression techniques and practice Rust.
+Just wanted to learn some different compression techniques and practice Rust.
+I referenced [this repository](https://github.com/nayuki/Reference-Huffman-coding/tree/master) for the Rust version mostly.

 ## Usage